sustia-llc/erc721-opensea-hardhat-template/README.md

 ```sh
 hh run --network rinkeby scripts/burn-rinkeby.ts
 ```
-Token will be transferred to the zero address
+Token will be transferred to the zero address and marked as nonexistent token

 ## Deploy to mainnet
 ```sh